steezydev/ZY/README.md

 ## Getting Started

-To set up and run the ZY Portfolio, follow the instructions below:
+To set up and run the ZY Portfolio is structured as a monorepo, follow the instructions below:

 1. Clone the repository to your local machine.
 2. Install the required dependencies by running `yarn install`.
-3. Start the development server by running `yarn run dev`.
+3. Start the development server by running `yarn dev`.

+The cms will be accessible at http://localhost:3333.

 The application will be accessible at http://localhost:3000.